-- 4.97 Transmission System Users are not required to directly comply with the NETS SQSS.
+- 4.99 Transmission System Users are not required to directly comply with the NETS SQSS.
 However, they are impacted by its criteria.
 This impact is identified through the Connection Application or the Modification Application processes defined within the Connection and Use of System Code (CUSC).
-The effect is reflected in the site specific conditions specified in the Bilateral Agreement between NGET and the User; and Construction Works, User Works, Third Party Works, Completion Date and User Commitment specified in the Construction Agreement between NGET and the User. - 4.98 Once a Transmission System User submits a Connection Application or a Modification Application, pursuant to 2.13.1 or 6.9.2 of the CUSC, Transmission Licensees will check for compliance against the relevant criteria of the NETS SQSS and identify any transmission reinforcements and Third Party Works required to achieve compliance.
+The effect is reflected in the site specific conditions specified in the Bilateral Agreement between NGET and the User; and Construction Works, User Works, Third Party Works, Completion Date and User Commitment specified in the Construction Agreement between NGET and the User. - 4.100 Once a Transmission System User submits a Connection Application or a Modification Application, pursuant to 2.13.1 or 6.9.2 of the CUSC, Transmission Licensees will check for compliance against the relevant criteria of the NETS SQSS and identify any transmission reinforcements and Third Party Works required to achieve compliance.
 Compliance with the NETS SQSS criteria may also trigger some site specific requirements such as Operational Intertripping Schemes, fault clearance times or automatic excitation system control parameters.
-This information will be reflected in the Construction Agreement and the Bilateral Agreement offered to the User. - 4.99 From time to time, Transmission Licensees identify that an upgrade to existing transmission plant is necessary to meet the criteria of the NETS SQSS.
-This upgrade may either be triggered by a specific Connection Application or by a general change of generation and demand backgrounds. - 4.100 If an upgrade to existing transmission plant is required, Transmission Licensees will identify the Users affected by this upgrade.
-NGET will then send a Modification Notification to these Users in accordance with 6.9.3.1of the CUSC and the Users will be invited to submit a Modification Application, free of charge in accordance with 6.9.3.3 of the CUSC, requesting that Transmission Licensees identify the impact on the User's plant and any User Works necessary.
+This information will be reflected in the Construction Agreement and the Bilateral Agreement offered to the User. - 4.101 From time to time, Transmission Licensees identify that an upgrade to existing transmission plant is necessary to meet the criteria of the NETS SQSS.
+This upgrade may either be triggered by a specific Connection Application or by a general change of generation and demand backgrounds. - 4.102 If an upgrade to existing transmission plant is required, Transmission Licensees will identify the Users affected by this upgrade.
+NGET will then send a Modification Notification to these Users in accordance with 6.9.3.1 of the CUSC and the Users will be invited to submit a Modification Application, free of charge in accordance with 6.9.3.3 of the CUSC, requesting that Transmission Licensees identify the impact on the User's plant and any User Works necessary.
 The details of any works required to be completed by the User will be specified within the Construction Agreement.
-Any changes to the site specific requirements will be specified in the Bilateral Agreement. - 4.101 Once an offer is made to the User, the User will have a chance to discuss and negotiate the contents of this offer with NGET.
-Where an agreement cannot be reached between NGET and the User, the User is able to refer the issue to the Authority in accordance with Standard Licence Condition C9 of the Transmission Licence. - 4.102 NGET will provide all advice and assistance reasonably requested by that User to enable that User adequately to assess the implications (including the feasibility) of making a Modification to the User's Equipment in accordance with 6.10.1 of the CUSC.
+Any changes to the site specific requirements will be specified in the Bilateral Agreement.